2013 Canning riots: Violence

-In the meantime, neighbors of the killed cleric were transported to Canning from Kolkata in trucks.
+In the meantime, neighbors of the dead imam were transported to Canning from Kolkata in lorries.
 A local school principal reportedly incited the mob into violence.
 At around 10 a.m., a heavily armed mob of at least 10,000 began an attack upon Naliakhali.
 They ransacked and looted the homes of Bengali Hindus as the residents fled for their lives.
-The rioters hurled bombs, doused the houses with petrol and set them on fire.
+Rioters hurled bombs, doused the houses with petrol and set them on fire.
 Violence and arson spread to nearby locations such as Dhopar More and Bangalpara.
-Hindu homes and places of business were ransacked in Gopalpur, Goladogra and Herobhanga.
-The crowd blocked the road at Bhangankhali, Priyor More, Hospital More and Natunhat.
-Protesters also staged a rail blocked at Ghutiari Sharif station in the Sonarpur-Canning section of the Sealdah South lines.
+Hindu homes and places of business were ransacked in Gopalpur, Goladogra, and Herobhanga.
+The crowd blocked the road at Bhangankhali, Priyor More, Hospital More, and Natunhat.
+Protesters staged a rail blockage at Ghutiari Sharif station in the Sonarpur-Canning section of the Sealdah South lines.

 At around 11 a.m., the South 24 Parganas District Superintendent of Police Praveen Kumar Tripathi, reached the spot along with a massive riot squad and Rapid Action Force battalions.
 They resorted to a lathi charge in order to pacify and disperse the mob.
-The body of the Imam was then sent for an autopsy.
+The body of the imam was then sent for an autopsy.
 In the late afternoon reinforcements from the Bidhannagar Police Commissionerate and the Howrah Police Commissionerate reached with water cannons to douse the flames of the burning village.
 The police evoked Section-144 of the Code of Criminal Procedure and established a curfew in the area.

 Aftermath

-In the violence, more than 200 houses were burnt in several villages that came under the jurisdictions of the Canning, Jaynagar, Kultali and Basanti police stations, displacing more than 2,000 people.
+More than 200 houses were burnt in several villages that came under the jurisdictions of the Canning, Jaynagar, Kultali and Basanti police stations, displacing more than 2,000 people.
 Some of the displaced people took shelter in makeshift relief camps while others had to live on the road.
 The state government announced a compensation of ₹ 300,000 to the family of the murdered cleric and ₹ 10,000 to each of the 93 families displaced by the violence.
 52 people were arrested by the police in connection with the violence.
 Some NGOs have provided food and medicine to the affected region in Naliakhali.

-West Bengal Minister of State for Minority Affairs and Trinamool Congress MLA. from Magrahat West constituency Giasuddin Molla accused the Communist Party of India (Marxist) and Indian National Congress of fomenting trouble in the state before the panchayat elections.
+West Bengal Minister of State for Minority Affairs and Trinamool Congress MLA. from Magrahat West constituency Giasuddin Molla accused the Communist Party of India and Indian National Congress of fomenting trouble in the state before the panchayat elections.
 The Chief Minister Mamata Banerjee has appealed for peace and promised a special investigation into the murder case.
-Political observers have linked the violence to the forthcoming panchayat elections in the region, where the Trinamool Congress and the Communist Party of India (Marxist) are trying to woo Muslim voters in the district.
+Political observers have linked the violence to the forthcoming panchayat elections in the region, where the Trinamool Congress and the Communist Party of India were trying to woo Muslim voters in the district.